matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 - Fork and make a PR to the `Matrix-doc
   <https://github.com/Matrix-org/Matrix-doc>`_ repository.

+  - Your proposal must live in the ``proposals/`` directory with a filename that follows the format ``1234-my-new-proposal.md`` where 1234 is the MSC ID.
   - Your PR description must include a link to the rendered markdown document and a summary of the proposal.
   - It is often very helpful to link any related MSCs or `Matrix-doc issues